ericktokuda/ericktokuda/README.md

 This scenario can be modeled by a graph using an ABM model, with populations represented by vertices and agents that *are* in a particular vertex at a particular time.
 Agents are allowed to move among vertices, but just agents at the same vertex may transmit or be infected.
 Additionaly, assume that these vertices are placed over a vector field with local minima and maxima of *attraction*.
 Agents move stochastically according to the vector field.
 How would the dynamics of the disease would change in such a scenario?
 That is que question that drives this research.

 The bulk of the code in Python.
 Given the large number of repetitions required by this kind of project, key parts of the code have been ported to C (Cython).
-The source code is available at [Github ](https://github.com/tokudaek/epidspread).
+The source code is available [here](https://github.com/tokudaek/epidspread).

 This work has been done in collaboration with my colleagues from USP, FA Rodrigues, LF Costa and PCV Silva.